jakobharden/phd_dataset_viewer/README.md

 # Dataset Viewer, version 1.0

 The **Dataset Viewer** is a script collection that allows for plotting data from datasets made from measurement data of ultrasonic pulse transmission tests.
-The entire script collection was conceived, implemented and tested by Jakob Harden using the scientific numerical programming language of GNU Octave 6.2.0.
 The main features cover 2D plots, 3D plots and rendering MP4 video files from the measurement data included in the datasets.

+[!INFO]
+The entire content of this script collection was conceived, implemented and tested by Jakob Harden using the scientific numerical programming language of GNU Octave 6.2.0.

 ## Table of contents